pchain-org/pchain-guide/pchaindoc/source/FAQ/delegation.rst

 ====================

 -------------------------------------------------------------
-1. How many PI should I delegate to one candidate?
+1. How many PI should I delegate to one candidate node?
 -------------------------------------------------------------
 You need to delegate at least 1K PI to one candidate.